angelogeminiani/sapiens-datamover/readme.md

 Globals are special configuration parameters that are grouped in a single configuration file.

 Globals parameters are:

   - Connections: shared connections to use in jobs
   - Constants: similar to job variables, but cannot change value and are shared between all jobs.
 Constants can be used in QUERY, exactly like variables

+SAMPLE **globals.debug.json** file:
 ```json
 {
   "constants": {